 Dr. Lee R. Lynd

-Dr. Lynd has served the Link Foundation since 1999 in positions that have included Trustee and Special Advisor, and the Link Foundation Energy Fellowship Program Administrator.
-Dr. Lynd began his association with the Link Foundation in 1984 when he was selected to receive a Link Foundation Energy Fellowship.
-Dr. Lynd is a Professor of Engineering and an Adjunct Professor of Biology and of Earth Science at Dartmouth College, Professor Extraordinary of Microbiology at the University of Stellenbosch, South Africa, and Director and Chief Scientific Officer of Mascoma Corporation, a biomass energy start-up company he co-founded.
+Dr. Lynd has served the Link Foundation since 1999 in positions that have included Trustee and Special Advisor, and the Link Foundation Energy Fellowship Program Manager.
+Dr. Lynd began his association with the Link Foundation in 1984 when he was selected to receive a Link Foundation Energy Fellowship in the inaugural year of the Program.
+Dr. Lynd is the Paul and Joan Queneau Distinguished Professor of Engineering and Adjunct Professor of Biology at Dartmouth College, Professor Extraordinary of Microbiology at the University of Stellenbosch, South Africa, and CEO of Terragia Corporation, a biomass energy start-up company he co-founded.
 He has been a member of the Dartmouth faculty since 1987.
 Dr. Lynd holds a BS degree in Biology from Bates College, a MS degree in Bacteriology from the University of Wisconsin, and MS and PhD degrees in Engineering from Dartmouth College.

 Dr. Lynd is an expert on the utilization of plant biomass for production of energy.
 His contributions span the science, technology, and policy domains, and include leading research on fundamental and biotechnological aspects of microbial cellulose utilization.
-He has led an active research group addressing these issues over the last two decades, authoring over 100 technical papers as well as widely-cited reviews, book chapters, and 6 issued patents.
+He has led an active research group addressing these issues over the last two decades, authoring over 250 technical papers, over 39,000 citations, an h-iondex of 85, and 23 issued patents.
 A frequently invited presenter on technical and strategic aspects of biomass energy, Dr. Lynd has three times testified before the United States Senate, and has been featured in prominent fora such as Wired, Forbes, Nova, and the Nobel Conference.
-Dr. Lynd has received several awards including the Lemelson-MIT Sustainability Prize, the Charles D. Scott Award, he is a two-time recipient of the Charles A. Lindbergh Award, and received a National Science Foundation Presidential Young Investigator Award.
+Dr. Lynd has received several awards including the Lemelson-MIT Sustainability Prize, the Charles D. Scott Award, the Charles A. Lindbergh Award, and a National Science Foundation Presidential Young Investigator Award.

 Dr. Richard W. Murray

-Dr. Murray has served as a Special Advisor to the Link Foundation since 1993; however, his association with the Link Foundation started from birth.
-Dr. Murray is the great nephew of Edwin A. Link and participated in many Link Foundation events prior to his formal appointment as Special Advisor in 1993.
-He was instrumental in the development of the Link Foundation’s Ocean Engineering and Instrumentation Fellowship Program.
-Dr. Murray is a Professor of Earth and Environment at Boston University (BU), a position he has held since 1992.
+Dr. Murray is the Deputy Director/Vice President for Science & Engineering at Woods Hole Oceanographic Institution.
+Murray previously served as a Special Advisor to the Link Foundation from 1993 until 2014, when he stepped down as he accepted the position of Director, Division of Ocean Sciences at the National Science Foundation in Washington, DC, a position that he held through 2018.
+In 2022, he rejoined the board as a Special Advisor.
+Dr. Murray is the grand-nephew of Edwin A. Link (and the brother of J. Link Murray, above) and he participated in many Link Foundation events prior to his formal appointment as Special Advisor.
+He was instrumental in the development of the Link Foundation’s Ocean Engineering and Instrumentation Fellowship Program which began in 1998.
+Before Dr. Murray’s appointment at the National Science Foundation, and immediately after (2018-2019), he served as Professor of Earth and Environment at Boston University (BU), a position he held since 1992.
 He also served Boston University as Chair of the Department of Earth Sciences from 2000-2005, and Director of the Boston University Marine Program (BUMP) from 2007-2009.

 While pursuing his BA degree at Hamilton College, Dr. Murray also participated in the Sea Education Association’s (SEA’s) program in Woods Hole, MA.
 After receiving his PhD from the University of California at Berkeley, he was a post-doctoral scholar at the University of Rhode Island’s Graduate School of Oceanography.
-Dr. Murray’s research interests are in marine biogeochemistry, with an emphasis on marine sediments and modern oceanographic processes manifest in sediment traps and dissolved species in seawater.
-He has authored or coauthored more than 60 peer-reviewed scientific research papers.
+Dr. Murray’s research interests are in marine biogeochemistry, with an emphasis on climate change and ocean processes.
+He has authored or coauthored more than 100 peer-reviewed scientific research papers.
 His research funding has been provided by the National Science Foundation, the Ocean Drilling Program and Integrated Ocean Drilling Program, the US Geological Survey, and other agencies.

 Dr. Brian J. Thompson